 I have just come back from a long weekend spent in La Rochelle, the birth town of my other half, a stunning medieval town on the Atlantic Ocean.

 The Mediterranean Sea is beautiful, but the Atlantic Ocean has nothing to envy to it.
 I remember this is where I saw the longest tide ever five years ago, it went down at least a couple of miles I believe, an extremely fascinating thing to see.

 Not far from our accommodation, and just by the harbour, we found a very interesting place where to have a beer.
 ‘La Belle du Gabut‘ is a former-abandoned building which has now been converted into a complex of drinks and food stalls that sold delicious local produce and craft beer, so of course, we went there every day 🙂

-This delicious version of a crepe, is basically a very thin and crispy savory pancake made of buckwheat flour, which is served with anything from champignons, bacon and eggs, to salmon, emmenthal cheese and much more.
+This delicious version of a crepe, is a thin and crispy savory pancake made of buckwheat flour, served with anything from champignons, bacon and eggs, to salmon, emmenthal cheese and much more.
 It is one of my favourite foods to eat when I visit France.

-It is honestly one of the bets ice creams I have ever eaten.
+It is honestly one of the best ice creams I have ever had.
 I could not decide which flavour to have so went for three different ones and ended up with this little tower!

 Bring me back to La Rochelle!
 One amazing thing of writing in this blog is that, somehow, I get to experience fantastic moments once again 🙂 I am full of tips for La Rochelle in summer, we had such an amazing time, just relaxing and strolling around.

 We even had craft beers and local cheese on a boat, anchored in the harbour.
 This boat is part of the Maritime Museum of La Rochelle, and it has a bar that, by the looks of it, is not very advertised with tourism and so was easy to find a table and get served quickly.
 We had a blast!